StructArray

 data = [generate_record(i) for i in range(1000)]

-You can perform vector searches on the vector fields of a collection and in an Array of Structs.
+You can perform vector searches on the vector fields of a collection and in a StructArray.

 # each query embedding list triggers a single search